titouancreach/vuejs-redux/README.md

 # Multiple store

-Since the High Order Component pass down the props to the child, we can compose multiple `High Order Component` in order for the child to be hydrated with different sources.
+Since the High Order Component pass down the props to the child, we can compose multiple `HOC` in order for the child to be hydrated with different sources.

 ```
 export default